spectrumx/RSC-SIM/modular_tutorials/README.md

 <br />

 These modular tutorials from 01 to 04 are based on `tutorial/tuto_radiomdl.py`.
 Tutorial 05 is in part related to `tutorial/tuto_radiomdl_doppler.py`.
 Tutorial 06 is in part related to `tutorial/tuto_radiomdl_transmitter.py`.
+Tutorial 07 is in part related to `tutorial/tuto_radiomdl_environment.py`.

 ## 📁 Directory Structure